Graduation Is Only the Beginning

 By the Numbers

-- Ninety-eight percent of 2016 graduates are employed, attend graduate/professional school, or volunteer full time.
+- Ninety-six percent of 2017 graduates are either employed, attend graduate/professional school, or volunteer full time.

 - Of those members of the classes of 2013 and 2014 applying to graduate/professional schools, more than two-thirds reported that they were accepted by their first-choice school.
 The overall acceptance rates for different programs (M.D., M.B.A., J.D. and others) far exceed the national average.